Recruiter Burnout and What To Do About It

 What You Can Do

-The best way to deal with burnout is to prevent it completely, but if you are starting to feel yourself slipping there are few things you can do to pull back and regain your positive outlook.
+The best way to deal with burnout is to prevent it completely, but if you feel yourself slipping, there are few things you can do to regain your positive outlook.

 Work through your emotions and your reactions to try to find the particular cause of your burnout.
 Knowing what the root is can help you find the solutions that could work for you.
-If unclear expectations are the cause, set up a meeting with your manager to get IN WRITING what you’re responsible for and what the goals for the position are.
-If you’re being hit by a lack of tools or skills, find out what would make your job more effective and bring your pitch to the people who can make a difference.
+If you’re battling unclear expectations, set up a meeting with your manager to better understand what you’re responsible for.
+If you’re being hit by a lack of tools, take the initiative and find out what would make your job more effective.

 Something as small as beginning a new exercise routine can be enough to kick out the feelings that come from burnout.
-Changing up your routine and doing something that is solely for you could be the self-care that you need to get back on the road to success.
+Change up your routine and do something that is solely for you!

 If you’re looking to prevent burnout (and we all should be):

 - Build goals that are attainable.
-Ride that wave of success whenever you reach one and extend that positive attitude to the people that you work with.
+Ride that wave of success whenever you reach one.
+Extend that positive attitude to the people that you work with.

 - Let automation help.
-If you’re feeling bogged down with how to handle all of the admin tasks that you’re faced with, the solution is to let someone or something else handle them.
-Consider if an automation tool would be a good fit for you.
+If you’re feeling bogged down with how to handle admin tasks, consider whether automation would be a good fit for you.

 - Take a break and build a life outside of work.
 If your job is your sole source of satisfaction in life, the pressure can become too much to handle.
-Taking some time off is probably one of the most difficult things for a recruiter to do as there is ALWAYS something else they could be doing, but a break may be exactly what you need so don’t put it off.
+Taking time off is one of the most difficult things for a recruiter to do, but a break may be exactly what you need.

 - If you’re a TA leader, keep in mind that your recruiters are doing their best.
-Piling more requisitions on them or subconsciously punishing them for taking breaks when they need is not only detrimental to them as a person, it’s detrimental to them as an employee.
+Piling more requisitions on them or subconsciously punishing them for taking breaks when they need is detrimental to them.

 Join us on Twitter and let us know what you do to avoid burnout!